Molt/ue4-vive-modular-pawn-bp/README.md

 ### Menu (**Not yet implemented**)
 Using the controller to select options from a standard UI, inserted onto a mesh in the environment.

+This mesh can either be freestanding in the world, or attached to a controller itself.

 * Selecting from a fixed-place menu.
 (The main menu in *StartVR*)
 * Selecting from a mobile menu (Choosing tools in *TiltBrush*)